awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/cloud-watch-events.md

 ### EC2 Instance Launch Successful<a name="launch-successful"></a>

-Auto Scaling successfully launched an instance\.
+Amazon EC2 Auto Scaling successfully launched an instance\.

 **Event Data**
 The following is example data for this event\.